 Using the Num Lock key

-To turn on the Num Lock function, press the Num Lock key until you see the LED above it turn on.
+To turn on the Num Lock function, press the Num Lock key until you see the LED (light-emitting diode) indicator light turn on above it.
 Likewise, to turn it off, press the Num Lock key until the LED goes out.
-Once the Num Lock key has been pressed, it will stay on until it is pressed again.
+Once the Num Lock key is pressed, it stays on until it is pressed again.

 What if I can't find my Num Lock key or it is broken?

-Some smaller keyboards, such as those that are on a laptop, don't have a Num Lock key.
+Some smaller keyboards, such as those on a laptop, don't have a Num Lock key.
 In other instances, the Num Lock key is broken, non-existent, or users can't find the key.
-Luckily there is a feature in Windows called the On-Screen Keyboard that can help you out.
+Luckily there is a feature in Windows called the On-Screen Keyboard to help you out.

-- Click the Start button or press the Windows key.
+- Click Start or press the Windows key.

 - Type OSK and press Enter.

 - An image of a keyboard should appear.
-Click the Options key located in the lower right-hand corner of the window.
+Click the Options key located in the lower-right corner of the window.